readline/docker/MuSiC/README.md

 This docker contains an Ubuntu 10.04 lucid system and pre-installed Genome MuSiC 0.4.
 Provides an environment for running MuSiC in instance.

 This docker could be built in any docker environment where the internet is available.
-The apt-get source in this package is mirrors.163.com, if you are not in China or have pool speed connecting that source, you can change the source.list file.
+The apt-get source in this package is mirrors.163.com, if you are not in China or have poor speed connecting that source, you can change the source.list file.

 ### Running method
 ---